Delaware Route 1: DE 1D

 Delaware Route 1D (DE 1D) is a state highway that is an auxiliary route of DE 1 in Sussex County.
 The route begins at DE 1 in the community of Midway, where it heads southwest concurrent with DE 24 on four-lane divided John J. Williams Highway, soon becoming undivided.
 The road passes homes and businesses as it transitions into a five-lane road with a center left-turn lane.
 DE 1D splits from DE 24 by turning northwest onto two-lane undivided Plantation Road concurrent with DE 24 Alt.
 The road heads through a mix of farmland and residential development.
-Upon reaching the Five Points intersection in the community of Nassau, the road becomes a divided highway and curves southwest, turning undivided again before coming to an intersection with DE 23.
+Upon reaching the Five Points intersection in the community of Nassau, the road curves west, coming to a roundabout with DE 23.
 At this point, DE 1D ends while the road continues southwest as DE 23 and DE 24 Alt.
 DE 23 heads north at this point to immediately intersect US 9/DE 404, which head east to provide access to DE 1.
 Plantation Road serves as an alternate to DE 1, which sees heavy traffic in the summer months.

 In 1991, the Five Points intersection was reconfigured to separate the DE 23 and Plantation Road intersection from US 9/DE 404, with a short connector road linking US 9/DE 404 to the two roads.
 In addition, a jughandle was constructed from eastbound US 9/DE 404 to northbound DE 1.
 DE 1D was designated by 1996.
 The portion of the route along Plantation Road became concurrent with DE 24 Alt. by 2006.
-There are plans to reconfigure the intersection between US 9/DE 404 and DE 1D/DE 23 that would realign DE 1D and DE 23 to intersect a longer connector road linking to US 9/DE 404 and build a direct ramp from southbound DE 1 to US 9/DE 404 at the DE 1D/DE 23 intersection.
-This project is currently in the design phase with construction planned to begin in 2024.
+In 2022, construction began to reconfigure the intersection between US 9/DE 404 and DE 1D/DE 23 that would realign DE 1D and DE 23 to meet at a roundabout and intersect a longer connector road linking to US 9/DE 404 and also build a direct ramp from southbound DE 1 to US 9/DE 404 at the DE 1D/DE 23 intersection.
+Construction on this project is planned to be finished in 2024.
+The roundabout at the DE 1D and DE 23 junction opened on April 19, 2024, with the connection between the roundabout and US 9/DE 404 opening on May 16.